 58 The well-established and growing demand for rice in Nigeria presently has necessitated the need for 59 increasing rice production both to meet the country's food requirements and for the realization of rice 60 green revolution in Nigeria.
 Increasing rice production both to meet the country's food requirements and 61 to help the world overcome food crisis is one major issue facing Nigeria today.
-62 largest food importers in the world.
+Nigeria is now one of the 62 largest food importers in the world.
 In 2010 alone, Nigeria spent 356 billion naira on importation of rice.
 63 Nigeria is eating beyond its means.
 While we all smile as we eat rice everyday, Nigerian rice farmers cry 64 as the importations undermine domestic production [1].